luqmanbarry/aro-classic-terraform/docs/operations/execution-models.md

   - `oc`
   - `az`
 - you have Azure access for Terraform
+- you have a valid Red Hat pull secret and any required cluster identity inputs
 - you have access to the GitOps repo if it is private
 - you have access to the Azure Key Vault secrets referenced by the cluster and GitOps values
 - if ACM registration is enabled, you have the ACM hub kubeconfig ready